 Exhibition Park real estate guide & listings for sale

-Exhibition Park experienced its biggest construction boom before the 1960s, so most of the available homes are from this era.
-In this neighbourhood, about 40% of dwellings are single detached homes, whereas the rest are mainly large apartment buildings and small apartment buildings.
-The split between renters and homeowners is about even.
-This area also has a good selection of unit sizes - it is quite easy to find homes ranging from lofts to four or more bedrooms.
+Most housing in Exhibition Park was constructed prior to the 1960s, during its most significant construction boom.
+Single detached homes are the most common housing type, representing about 40% of dwellings in this neighbourhood, while the remainder are mainly large apartment buildings and small apartment buildings.
+The proportions of homeowners and renters are about even.
+This part of Guelph also has a good selection of unit sizes; properties range from lofts to four or more bedrooms.

 Home buyers in this part of the city will value that a grocery store is always only a rather short walk away.
 Moreover, those who like to dine in restaurants will have a good number of options, and property owners can enjoy a few cafes as well.
 It is also a rather short distance to a reasonable choice of clothing stores.
 In terms of education, families will welcome that wherever their property is located in this area, schools and daycares are close by.